 - Seek help.
 The ideal way to avoid injury in caregiving is by being conscious of your limitations, and calling in professionals when warranted.
 The caregiving team at Home Sweet Home In-Home Care is fully experienced and adept in providing a full range of senior care solutions, enabling family caregivers and seniors alike to remain safe and well.

-Contact us at (269) 849-9252 to request an in-home consultation from our experts.
+Contact us online to request an in-home consultation from our experts in elder care Kalamazoo and other Michigan communities depend on.
 We can perform a safety assessment of the home, furnish resources to assist in your caregiving journey, and offer the highly personalized, professional in-home care services which allow families the chance to simply enjoy quality time with the seniors they love.
-You can also reach us at (269) 373-5444 (Kalamazoo, MI), (269) 763-5350 (Paw Paw, MI) or (269) 963-9888 (Battle Creek, MI).
+You can also reach us at (269) 373-5444 (Kalamazoo, MI), (269) 763-5350 (Paw Paw, MI) or (269) 963-9888 (Battle Creek, MI), or (269) 849-9252 (St. Joseph, MI).
+For a full list of the communities we serve, please visits our Locations page.